Food for Hungry Christians

 18 Therefore hath he mercy on whom he will [have mercy], and whom he will he hardeneth.

-It seems that "Arminianism", and the very widely held belief in an "Unlimited Atonement", comes from a simple English misunderstanding of the words "all" and "world", in the following 11 passages: John 1:29, John 3:16&17, John 4:22, John 12:47, Acts 17:30, 1 Tim 2:4&6 and 4:10, 1 John 2:2, 2 Pet 2:1, 2 Pet 3:9, Heb 2:9, and 2 Cor 5:14, 15, &19.
+It seems that "Arminianism", and the very widely held belief in a so-called "Unlimited Atonement", comes from a simple English misunderstanding of the words "all" (Greek word "pas"), and "world" (Greek word "kosmos"), in the following 11 passages: John 1:29, John 3:16 and 17, John 4:22, John 12:47, Acts 17:30, 1 Tim 2:4 and 6 and 4:10, 1 John 2:2, 2 Pet 2:1, 2 Pet 3:9, Heb 2:9, and 2 Cor 5:14, 15, and 19.

-The Greek word "PAS" means "ALL TYPES", "ALL KINDS", or "ALL SORTS", and cannot be forced to mean "absolutely all":
+The Greek word "PAS" can mean "ALL TYPES", "ALL KINDS", or "ALL SORTS", and cannot be forced to mean "absolutely all":

 1 Tim 2:4 and 4:10 It is God's will that "all" ("PAS", ALL TYPES) of men be saved.
+If it was God's will that every human being would be saved, every human being would be saved!
 (Many "types" of men are listed in the context)

 1 Tim 2:6 Jesus is a ransom for "ALL" ("PAS", all TYPES OF) men.
-(Jew and gentile, world wide, no "type", or "sort" of person is left out)
+Again, if Jesus "ransomed" every human, every human being would be "ransomed"! ("All types of men" here, Jew and Gentile, world wide, no "type", or "sort" of person is left out)

 2 Cor 5:14 Jesus died for ALL ("PAS", all TYPES OF) men.